jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

   * The first column is the question from the CRF forms identified as **Question/TranslatedText** tags.
 If any **Description/TranslatedText** tag exists, the contents is added as an editorial remark in italics.
   * The second column is the answer to the question distinguised by **DataType** attributes.
 Each data type is displayed as a browser specific interpretation of an HTML <input> tag of the corresponding type.
   * The third column is the SDTM annotation identified as **SDSVarName** attributes.
 Additional information is added from **Alias/Name** attributes.
   * The fourth column is any code lists attached to the question identified by **CodeListItem** tags.
-A small inline table documents the coorelation between CRF code list values and annotaion values to be expected in the SDTM datasets.
+A small inline table documents the correlation between CRF code list values and annotation values to be expected in the SDTM datasets.
 If any **Description/TranslatedText** tag exists, the contents is added as an editorial remark in italics.

 Please note that the editorial remarks are identical in the questions and in the remarks.